Castellanos scores four as Girona beat Real Madrid

 Real are 11 points behind leaders Barcelona, having played a game more.
 They play Manchester City in the Champions League semi-final first leg in two weeks.

-Castellanos is the first player in over 75 years to score four goals in a La Liga game against Real Madrid.
+Castellanos is the first player in more than 75 years to score four goals in a La Liga game against Real Madrid.
 In December 1947, Esteban Echaverria netted five for Real Oviedo against Madrid.

-Uncapped Argentine Castellanos had played club football in Chile, Uruguay and the United States before joining Girona on a season-long loan last summer - netting seven La Liga goals before this.

-Castellanos only touched the ball 15 times, with as many goals as passes attempted, before being replaced in the 71st minute.
+Argentine Castellanos, 24, only touched the ball 15 times, with as many goals as passes attempted, before being replaced in the 71st minute.
+He has now scored 11 La Liga goals this season.

 Real were without first-choice goalkeeper Thibaut Courtois through gastroenteritis and striker Karim Benzema with a leg injury.